aosabook/500lines/pedometer/chapter.md

 6. We set a threshold to ignore short peaks.
 7. We used hysteresis to avoid double-counting steps with bumpy peaks.

 As software developers in a training or academic setting, we may have been presented with a perfect signal and asked to write code to count the steps in that signal.
 While that may have been an interesting coding challenge, it wouldn't have been something we could apply in a live situation.
-We saw that in a reality, with gravity and people thrown into the mix, the problem was a little more complex.
+We saw that in reality, with gravity and people thrown into the mix, the problem was a little more complex.
 We used mathematical tools to address the complexities, and were able to solve a real-world problem.
 It's time to translate our solution into code.

 # Diving Into Code